grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Hemi," she called down again to the compartment below, "I want to motor over closer to it.
 Keep tracking it on sonar."

-Captain Percy put Bastian back in the rudder-throttle control seat.
+Percy put Bastian back in the rudder-throttle control seat.
 She gave him a heading toward the sonar target and they put one of the electric motors in gear.
 Her eyes locked on the battery gauge, which waved slightly as the motor started turning, drawing the last amperage from the depleted battery banks.
 The needles on the battery gauges were deep in the red now.
 There was such a little gap of air between them and the zero mark.
 They would only get one shot at this.

 [//]: # (----- invisible character break)